Zhongqi0402/customer_churn/README.md

 ## Files and data description
 The file structure is as follows.
 .root
-├── churn_notebook.ipynb # Contains the code to be refactored.
+├── churn_notebook.ipynb # Contains the code to be refactored
-├── churn_library.py     # Define the functions.
+├── churn_library.py     # Define the functions
-├── churn_script_logging_and_tests.py # Finish tests and logs.
+├── churn_script_logging_and_tests.py # Finish tests and logs
-├── README.md            # Provides project overview, and instructions to use the code.
+├── README.md            # Provides project overview, and instructions to use the code
-├── data                 # Read this data.
+├── data                 # Read this data
-│   └── bank_data.csv.
+│   └── bank_data.csv
 ├── images               # Store EDA results
-│   ├── eda.
+│   ├── eda
-│   └── results.
+│   └── results
-├── logs                 # Store logs.
+├── logs                 # Store logs
-└── models               # Store models.
+└── models               # Store models

 ## Running Files
 In order to run the scripts, make sure you are at root folder of this project.